TeamDev-IP/JxBrowser-QuickStart/Gradle/Compose/README.md

-# JxBrowser in Swing Gradle Project
+# JxBrowser in Compose Gradle Project

-This example demonstrates how to configure a Gradle project with JxBrowser to embed a Swing `BrowserView` widget into a Swing desktop application to display web pages.
+This example demonstrates how to configure a Gradle project with JxBrowser to embed a Compose `BrowserView` widget into a Compose desktop application to display web pages.

 ## Download the Project